asbjornenge/cccf-docker-instructions/README.md

 ### Options

-    --env FOO=BAR    // Adds and evironment variable to ALL containers in config.json --var MEH=BAH    // Replaces all occurances of ${MEH} with BAH
+    --env FOO=BAR    // Adds an environment variable to ALL containers in config.json --var MEH=BAH    // Replaces all occurances of ${MEH} with BAH

 ## Changelog